-As at 31 December 2019, the Company formalized its intention to sell the properties included in property and equipment, and accordingly has reclassified these properties as held for sale which are included in other assets at 31 December 2019.
-These properties are carried at AED 73 million as at 31 December 2019 which is lower than the fair value less costs to sell of the properties at 31 December 2019 by an equivalent amount in order to comply with regulatory requirements to impair the properties to the extent of 50% as set out in a letter from the UAE Central Bank dated 2 September 2019.
+(i) In 2019, the Company formalized its intention to sell the properties held for sale which are included in other assets.
+These properties are carried at AED 58 million as at 31 December 2020 (31 December 2019: AED 73 million) which is lower than the fair value less costs to sell of the properties at 31 December 2020 by AED 73 million (31 December 2019: AED 73 million) in order to comply with regulatory requirements to impair the properties to the extent of 50% as set out in a letter from the UAE Central Bank dated 2 September 2019.
 The properties are registered in the name of the Parent Company on trust and for the benefit of the Company.